topseed/topseed-videos/tut/labD/LabD.md

 - Download and run
 - <http://github.com/topseed/topseed> as per instructions there.
 Also, that website has a link to a support form 'gitter'.
 Join there.
 If you have any questions or comments, you'll find support there from the instructors.
 - Install
-- <http://tinyurl.com/mjeka4j> A browser plugin for REST
+ <http://tinyurl.com/mjeka4j> A browser plugin for REST
 - Required IDE:
-- <http://code.visualstudio.com> (so you can get instructor support).
+ <http://code.visualstudio.com> (so you can get instructor support).
 For god's sake set it to auto-save and use tabs, not spaces, don't be a savage ;-).
 - Use Chrome browser.
 Click menu (:) on right/ More Tools/ Developer Tools.
 This will show you 'console' for: console.log('here'); in .js.
 - Not required: prepros.io
 - Recommended: also deploy webApp to <https://zeit.co>.
 This way you start learning how to have a learning web site.

 ### 1a.
 MicroService, REST(y) and fetch()
-You have setup Advanced REST Client above, run it:
+You have setup Advanced REST Client above, run these urls in it:
 - https://middle4top-vgylwtpbxs.now.sh/membersPg/mem
 - https://middle4top-vgylwtpbxs.now.sh/membersPg/list
 Both should return some JSON data on a POST.